top of page

 Belen, NM

-Kara Sachs directed the award-winning movie Milagros.
-She wrote and directed Freedom, a highly acclaimed film about a soldier’s return.
-She is a New Visions Award Winner for her film King 4 A Day and nominated for a Golden Palm for her screenplay On Common Ground.
-Her Wo/Manhouse 2022 installation, “My Life As A Bed,” will be displayed in a bedroom.
+Kara Sachs is a filmmaker from Belen, NM.
+Her Wo/Manhouse 2022 installation, in the master bedroom, "My Life as a Bed," addresses the role of the bed in our lives.
+She directed the award-winning movie Milagros, and wrote and directed Freedom, a highly acclaimed film about a soldier’s return.
+She is a New Visions Award Winner for her film King 4 A Day and was nominated for a Golden Palm for her screenplay On Common Ground.

 Sallie Scheufler